psevestre/openid-fapi/Financial_API_Grant_Management.md

 Host: as.example.com
 ```

-Note: the parameter `grant_id` can be used with any request serving as authorization request, e.g. it may be used with CIBA requests.

 It is RECOMMENDED that the AS supports sharing of grants among clients belonging to a single administrative entity, for instance where an organisation delivers its service across different platforms (e.g. iOS, Android and a Web App each having a client registration).
 Sector identifier URIs as defined in [@OpenID.Registration] is one option to achieve this objective.

 ## Authorization Response